 Work from the office The office is where we meet, get to know each other, collaborate and have fun.
 It's the destination of choice to feel supported, fulfilled, inspired, engaged and connected.
-We can work from any of our amazing offices in Italy, Spain and the Netherlands, mingling with colleagues from different teams and business units.
+We can work from any of our amazing offices in Italy, mingling with colleagues from different teams and business units.